tmarfil/20240430_poc/Readme.md

 ## I. Introduction

+These initial steps in Part I. Introduction can be automated at a later time for 'zero touch' provisioning.

 Deploy two tenants on separate rSeries appliances.
 BIGIP1 on the first appliance and BIGIP2 on the second appliance.

 Login to the Configuration Utility (WebUI) of BIGIP1.